chrismile/HexVolumeRenderer/README.md

 ## Building and running the programm on Linux

-A dependency of the program is the library sgl (https://github.com/chrismile/sgl).
+A dependency of this program is the library sgl (https://github.com/chrismile/sgl).
 It needs to be installed somewhere on the system.
 If it is not found by CMake, use `-Dsgl_DIR=<path-to-cmake-config>`.
-We recommend to use the branch `tvcg-hexmesh` of sgl, which was tested for compatibility with HexVolumeRenderer.
+We recommend using the branch `tvcg-hexmesh` of sgl, which was tested for compatibility with HexVolumeRenderer.

-On Ubuntu 20.04, you can install all other necessary dependencies (besides the ones already required by sgl) with this
+On Ubuntu 20.04, you can install all other necessary dependencies (including the ones already required by sgl) with this
 command:

 ```